-Appendix A. z/OS Debugger commands supported in remote debug mode
+Appendix A. z/OS Debugger commands supported in Debug Tool compatibility mode

-Note: This section is applicable only to Debug Tool compatibility mode.
+Note: This section is applicable only to Debug Tool compatibility mode, a subset of the remote debug mode.

-You can use some z/OS Debugger commands in remote debug mode through the following methods:
+You can use some z/OS Debugger commands in Debug Tool compatibility mode through the following methods: